whichdigital/active-rest-client/README.md

 This example does two things:

 1. It rewrites the incoming URL for any requests matching "*/all*" to "/all_people"
-2. It uses the `translate` method to move the "fname" attribute from the response body to be called "first_name"
+2. It uses the `translate` method to move the "fname" attribute from the response body to be called "first_name".
+The translate method must return the new object at the end (either the existing object alterered, or a new object to replace it with)

 As the comment shows, you can use `url value` to set the request URL to a particular value, or you can call `gsub!` on the url to replace parts of it using more complicated regular expressions.